On the local Langlands conjectures for disconnected groups: The conjecture for rigid inner forms

 \begin{fct} The pairing \eqref{eq:elempair} is compatible with the pairing $\pi_0([\hat{\bar T}]^+) \otimes \bar Y_{+,\tx{tor}}(Z \to T) \to \C^\times$, as well as the \emph{negative} of the pairing $H^1(W_F,\hat U) \otimes H_1(W_F,X_*(U)) \to \C^\times$, and induces an isomorphism

 \end{fct} \begin{proof} The compatibility of the three pairings is immediate from the explicit formula defining \eqref{eq:elempair}.
-The compatibility with the negative Langlands pairing together with the definition of the topology on $\bar Y_\tx{tor}(Z \to T \to U)$ implies that the image of the resulting homomorphism $H^1_\tx{cts}(W_F,\hat Z \to \hat{\bar T} \to \hat U) \to \tx{Hom}(\bar Y_\tx{tor}(Z \to T \to U),\C^\times)$ lies in $\tx{Hom}_\tx{cts}(...)$.
+The compatibility with the negative Langlands pairing together with the definition of the topology on $\bar Y_\tx{tor}(Z \to T \to U)$ implies that the image of the resulting homomorphism

+lies in $\tx{Hom}_\tx{cts}(...)$.
 Applying the functor $\tx{Hom}_\tx{cts}(-,\C^\times)$ to the exact sequence of Fact \ref{fct:tn++esy3} produces an exact sequence: for $\tx{Hom}(-,\C^\times)$ this is because $\C^\times$ is an injective abelian group, and passing from abstract to continuous homomorphisms doesn't ruin exactness due to the definition of the topology on $\bar Y_\tx{tor}(Z \to T \to U)$.
 This exact sequence maps to the exact sequence \eqref{eq:tn++esd1}, with the first two maps being the negative Langlands pairing, the middle map being \eqref{eq:elempair}, and the fourth and fifth map coming from \cite[Proposition 5.3]{KalRI}.
 All maps except for the middle one are known to be isomorphisms, and the 5-lemma applies. \end{proof}

 We now turn to the isomorphism $\bar Y_{+,\tx{tor}}(Z \to T \to U) \to H^1(u \to W,Z \to T \to U)$.
 We fix as in \cite[\S4.4ff]{KalRI} an exhaustive tower $E_k/F$ of finite Galois extensions, compatible sections $s_k : \Gamma_{E_k/F} \to W_{E_k/F}$ and $\zeta_k : \Gamma_{E_k/F} \to \Gamma_{E_{k+1}/F}$, a co-final sequence $n_k$ of natural numbers, a compatible sequence $l_k : \bar F^\times \to \bar F^\times$ of $n_k$-roots.
 Define $c_k(\sigma,\tau)=\tx{rec}_k^{-1}(s_k(\sigma)s_k(\tau)s_k(\sigma\tau)^{-1})$.
 Then $\xi_k = dl_kc_k \sqcup_{E_k/F} \delta_e \in Z^2(\Gamma,u_k)$ gives rise to the extension $W_k = u_k\boxtimes_{\xi_k}\Gamma$ of $\Gamma$ by $u_k$.
 We have the 1-cochain $\alpha_k \in C^1(\Gamma,u_k)$ of \cite[(4.8)]{KalRI} leading to the surjective group homomorphism $f_k : W_{k+1} \to W_k$ defined by $f_k(x \boxtimes \sigma)=p(x)\alpha_k(\sigma)\boxtimes\sigma$, where $p : u_{k+1} \to u_k$ is the surjective group homomorphism of \cite[(3.2)]{KalRI}.
 Then $W=\varprojlim_k W_k$ is an extension of $\Gamma$ by $u$ in the distinguished isomorphism class.